It never ceases to amaze me that no matter how complex a health issue may appear, the keys to resolving it are often innate and very simple.

 A: Do my shoulders move when I breathe?

-B: Do my chest or my belly puff out?
+B: Does my chest or my belly puff out?

 If your shoulders move up when you breathe and/or your chest puffs out more than your belly, then you are not breathing properly.